 One day I went to bed next to my handsome Palestinian husband.
 The next day I woke up to find lying next to me an Israeli man with a hairy back.
 He was sleeping on his tummy, drooling on the pillow and snoring.
 How did I end up next to this man?
 Where am I?
 What is going on?

-Before I explain to you how I ended up in this Kafkaesque nightmare turned into reality, I need to tell you the love story right from the beginning.
+Before I explain to you how I ended up in this Kafkaesque nightmare turned into reality, I need to tell you the short story about love right from the beginning.
 Let me start right at the beginning when it all started.
 Many moons ago, I met a dashing dark young man who captured my attention right from the moment I laid eyes on him.
 He had beautiful dark curly hair and an intense look about him.
 I was one of those silly people that didn’t believe in love or romance.
 I never read romantic novels because I believed that all love stories were Hollywood fabrications that had no root in reality.
 I considered myself far too serious and far too intelligent for silly idle pursuits like love.
 Only pathetic helpless and naïve women sat around dreaming about the knight in shining armor to come and rescue them.
 I myself planned to roll up my sleeves and fulfill my own dreams with my own hard work without the aid of a man.

 I nicknamed the dashing young man Za’atarah (زعترة ).
 Za’atar( زعتر) is a herb common in Palestine similar to oregano only with stronger taste.
 If you never had za’atar then, you are in for a treat.
 A’antarah ( عنتره) is pre Islamic Arab hero.
 A’antara was a black slave who fell in love with A’ablah ( عبله) the daughter of a tribal sheik.
 So I combined the words za’atar and A’antarah and created the nickname Za’atarah.
 Seemed appropriate considering the fact that Za’atarah was Palestinian, dark and looked larger than life to me.
 Plus anything to do with food is good in my books.